 Robert Kovacs is an industrial, automotive and aeronautical designer based in Hungary.
 He is a prolific designer making futuristic concept consumer products, automobiles, motorcycles and electric vertical takeoff and landing (eVTOL) aircraft.
 His online portfolio features the eVTOL multicopter prototype, LIFT.

 Racer I is a futuristic concept design Urban Air Mobility (UAM) motorcycle-styled hybrid-electric vertical takeoff and landing (VTOL) one passenger aircraft.
-As this is a multicopter aircraft, and based on the design, it has been designed for high speed travel.
-When battery technology has the ability to have an extremely high energy density and if this concept aircraft, if ever made into a production model, would most likely be changed over to an eVTOL aircraft due to the cost of electric is twice as less as fuel.
-If the cost of gasoline per year is $2,000.00 USD for your vehicle, when you switch to an all-electric vehicle, the cost is approximately half the cost, or about $1,000.00 USD.
+The design of the craft suggests that it was intended for high speed travel.
+When battery technology develops to have a higher high energy density, the craft would most likely be converted into an eVTOL aircraft as the cost of using electric power is half that of fuel.
 Saving half the cost of energy to fly an aircraft would be worth the cost of converting any hybrid-electric VTOL aircraft into an eVTOL aircraft.

-The aircraft has a small windscreen with the pilot sitting in an open cockpit, and to control the direction of the aircraft, it has motorcycle-styled handle bars.
+The pilot of the craft sits in an open cockpit protected by a small windscreen.
+Motorcycle-styled handle bars are used to control the direction of the aircraft.
 The fuselage is completely streamlined and the power source cannot been seen because there are no openings in the body of the fuselage.
-There are four ducted fans that are quite large which would be needed to develop the thrust for high performance racing aircraft or if used as an around town UAM aircraft.
+There are four ducted fans that are quite large which would be needed to develop the thrust for high performance racing aircraft.
 It also looks like there are two vertical stabilizers for yaw control.

 Kovacs has not provided an estimated cruising speed, flight range, or method of landing for the Racer I hybrid-electric VTOL aircraft.
 From looking at the drawing, it looks like Racer I had retractable landing legs.
 Installing retractable legs would provide a more aerodynamic body during flight, would keep weight down to a minimum and the pilot could easily land the aircraft where they wanted due to its ability to takeoff and land vertically.